stgm/scientific-programming-1/41 Statistics/40  TestingHypotheses/10 TestingHypotheses.md

          The p-value for the alternative hypothesis: x.xx percent

-In general we follow the rule that when the p-value is smaller than 5% we speak of a 'coincidence'.
+In general we follow the rule that if the p-value is smaller than 5% we speak of a 'coincidence'.
 If the p-value is larger than 5% then we conclude that the observed trend is not described by the flat hypothesis and that we've found evidence for a relation.

-*Note:* A relationship that you've found does not have to mean it is a causal relationship.
+*Note:* If you find a relationship it doesn't immeditaly mean you have found a causal relationship.
 Imagine that a relation is found (and always keep in mind that the observed effect can still be coincidental), what could the underlying cause possibly be?
 Richer people: eat healthier, live in houses in neighborhoods with better air quality, or the reverse that in our society the length might cause a higher income?
-Etc etc. Dig dig dig until you've dug to the core and find something new that no one has ever seen.
+Dig dig dig until you've dug to the core and find something new that no one has ever seen.
 That is science!